 You agree that Sub-Processors may transfer Personal Data for the purpose of providing the Services to you in accordance with the Agreement to countries outside the European Economic Area (EUROPEAN UNION).
 Where Sub-processors are located outside of the EUROPEAN UNION, we confirm that such Sub-processors: (i) are located in a third country or territory recognized by the EU Commission to have an adequate level of protection; or (ii) have entered into Standard Contractual Clauses with us; or (iii) have other legally recognized appropriate safeguards in place.

-You authorize us to use the Sub-Processors already engaged by us on the Effective Date and we shall make available to you the current list of Sub-processors at Smint.io.com/terms which shall include the identities of Sub-processors and their country of location.
+You authorize us to use the Sub-Processors already engaged by us on the Effective Date and we shall make available to you the current list of Sub-processors in Appendix 3.
 During the term of this DPA, we shall provide you with prior notification of at least 30 days, via email or postal mail, of any changes to the list of Sub-processor(s) who may process Customer Data before authorizing any new or replacement Sub- processor(s) to process Customer Data in connection with the provision of the Services.

 You may object to the use of a new or replacement Sub-processor, by notifying us promptly in writing within ten (10) Business Days after receipt of our notice.
 If you object to a new or replacement Sub-processor, you may terminate the Agreement or applicable Order with respect to those services which cannot be provided by us without the use of the new or replacement Sub- processor.
 We will refund you any prepaid fees covering the remainder of the term of the Agreement (or applicable Order) following the effective date of termination with respect to such terminated services.